TP: Hypothesis Testing

 Questions

-1. How many intervals do we have here?
+1. How many intervals are there in total?

-3. Summarize the preceeding questions into a function trial_chisq(X, mu, sigma, m) that normalizes \(X\), computes counts, expected counts and the chisq test statistic:
+3. Summarize the preceding questions into a function trial_chisq(X, mu, sigma, m) that normalizes \(X\), computes counts, expected counts, and the chi-squared test statistic:

 # function trial_chisq(X, mu, sigma, m)